sonusindhu/mark-one/examples/Tables/Table.md

 </Table>
 ```

-The following is an example of the `Table` component with the `alignment` prop set to the enum value `ALIGN.CENTER.` This example also demonstrates the usage of the `variant` property, which is set to `TEXTVARIANT.NEGATIVE` for two table cells and `TEXTVARIANT.MEDIUM` for another two table cells.
+The following is an example of the `Table` component with the `alignment` prop set to the enum value `ALIGN.CENTER.` This example also demonstrates the usage of the `variant` property, which is set to `TEXT_VARIANT.NEGATIVE` for two table cells and `TEXT_VARIANT.MEDIUM` for another two table cells.

 ```jsx
 import {